 A material fact is information which could affect an Insurers view of you as a risk, the premium they charge and the terms they apply.
 You have an obligation to declare all material information at the renewal or inception of your policy.

 Your obligation to declare material information also is ongoing throughout the period of the insurance cover.
 Just because a proposal form doesn’t ask the question, it doesn’t necessarily follow that you won’t need to disclose the information.
 If you have any doubt as to what constitutes a material information please contact us immediately for guidance.

 The Insurance Act

-The new Insurance Act came into force in 2016 and is the most significant update in commercial insurance law in many years.
+The Insurance Act came into force in 2016 and was the most significant update in commercial insurance law in many years.
 It is intended to reflect the requirements of a modern insurance market and reflect best practice in the UK insurance industry.
 For more information please read our guidance note The Insurance Act 2015 - Your Duty To Make A Fair Presentation.

 Notification of a Claim or Circumstances which Could Lead to a Claim

 If you or anyone in your business becomes aware of a claim or a circumstance which could give rise to a claim against you, whether verbally or in writing, you must notify us immediately, regardless of whether or not you consider the matter to be without merit.